 WaterWise Demonstration Garden

-The hope of the garden is to reinforce the need for sustainable gardening, environmental responsibility, and to encourage the people of Surrey to view water as a limited and valuable resource.
-The garden is linked to the City’s Voluntary Water Meter Program which allows residents to pay for the water they use, with the potential to minimize the impact of future increases in utility rates.
+The presence of the garden is intended to help reinforce the need for sustainable gardening, environmental responsibility, and to encourage the people of Surrey to view water as a limited and valuable resource.
+The garden is linked to the City’s Voluntary Water Meter Program, which allows residents to pay for the water they use and has the potential to minimize the impact of future increases in utility rates.

 Collectively entitled All Intertwining, Vancouver artist Blake Williams worked with Parks and Engineering staff to create an engaging series of ceramic-based artistic signs that communicate the philosophy and concepts behind the project, as well as literary quotes and symbolic imagery.
 The artwork is part of the City's Public Art Program and attracts, informs and enhances the visual experience of visiting the garden.

 For more information about the plants and techniques used in the garden, contact Surrey Parks at 604-501-5050.

 Learn about additional Display Gardens in Surrey.